by Brian Oster

 The study also found that tone can greatly affect whether people tune in or tune out.
 Whether for increased brand recognition or a longer length of viewing, the most effective hook was humor.
 The top five reasons viewers resisted the skip button were:

 2) Category of Interest

 4) Brand of Interest

-A bonus finding from the study: ads most likely to be watched to the end were 30 seconds or less.
-So, keep it short and use that time wisely for an effective, skip-resistant video ad.
+A bonus finding from the study: ads most likely to be watched to the end ran 30 seconds or less.
+So keep it short, and use that time wisely for an effective, skip-resistant video ad.